 It is normal to feel uneasy or unsure about getting a new vaccine.
 But the benefits of getting the COVID-19 vaccine and helping to end the pandemic far outweigh the risks.

 - Worry less: Vaccines are highly protective in preventing severe disease and hospitalization.
 The vaccines are effective against mild disease with protection ranging from 66-95% depending on the type of vaccine received.
 You will be helping to protect others around you, both young and old.

 - You will be helping to protect others around you, both young and old.

 - We need about 50% to 80% of the community to get the vaccine in order for it to be effective.

-We are all in this together, and for every person that gets the vaccine we are one step closer to ending the pandemic.
+We are all in this together, and for every person that gets the vaccine, we are one step closer to ending the pandemic.

 Yes.
-While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it is important for everyone to continue covering your mouth and nose with a mask, washing hands often, and staying at least 6 feet away from others.
+While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it is important for everyone to continue covering their mouth and nose with a mask, washing hands often, and staying at least 6 feet away from others.